bbevacquabailey/2024-spring-esi4611-project-bevacqua-bailey-padron/README.md

 instructions for obtaining the data (which should not be uploaded to the repository)

-list of dependencies (packages used by the project) and short explanation of what these packages are needed for
+See "dependencies.ipynb" for list of dependencies